-Jurassic Park summary
+Jurassic Park Summary

 One of the key themes in Jurassic Park revolves around chaos theory.
 It is a mathematical theory that looks at the inherent unpredictability in the behaviour of complex systems.

-The novel deals with this by way of looking at the relationship of the dinosaurs residing within an amusement park.
+The novel deals with this by way of looking at the relationship between the dinosaurs residing within an amusement park.
 The animals have been brought back from the dead and bred as puppets in a theme park.

 This is forgetting that they are actually animals, many of which have predatory instincts and will not act the way the scientists who revived them think they will.

-The dinosaurs have been all have been bred with a lysine deficiency, which is population control in the event of an emergency, as well as all, being sterilised females.
+The dinosaurs have all been bred with a lysine deficiency, which is population control in the event of an emergency, as well as all, being sterilised females.
 Despite this, the dinosaurs still find a way to breed.